Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Introduction: The Need for Interpretable Security-constrained Planning

 Security-constrained transmission expansion planning (SCTEP) is becoming increasingly important as the integration of uncertain renewable energy sources (RES) accelerates \cite{GOMES2019411}.
 To guarantee cost-effective and reliable (e.g., N-1 secure) operation of future power systems, it is necessary to develop accurate SCTEP models capable of identifying potential congestion and voltage issues and finding optimal investments in assets (such as line reinforcement) and flexibility (energy storage systems, demand response programs, etc.).

 Power system planning with N-1 security constraints is an inherently complex problem, as it requires simultaneously solving normal system conditions alongside multiple contingency states.
-This is recognised by existing security-constrained optimal power flow (SCOPF) literature, as SCOPF models used for verifying the feasibility of network plans for selected contingencies have high computational costs associated with large numbers of variables, nonlinearities and nonconvexities of the optimisation problems \cite{CAPITANESCU2011,Florin_in_book2,ALIZADEH2022Envisioning}.
+This is recognised by existing security-constrained optimal power flow (SCOPF) literature, as SCOPF models used for verifying the feasibility of network plans have high computational costs associated with contingencies, large numbers of variables and constraints, nonlinearities and nonconvexities of the optimisation problems \cite{CAPITANESCU2011,Florin_in_book2,ALIZADEH2022Envisioning}.

 To overcome the above challenges, existing studies focus on simplifying the SCTEP formulation, e.g., via power flow linearisations and metaheuristic algorithms \cite{Zhang20212,MORQUECHO2023,Iman2022_tractable}.
 These models allow system planners to approximate single optimal SCTEP solutions and develop investment portfolios.
 However, a single optimal solution is not sufficient to interpret the value of flexibility and support well-informed decision making.
 That is, it is unclear how flexibility providers contribute to the economic efficiency and N-1 security of a system, and how effective they are compared to traditional line reinforcement.
 Without this information, system planners cannot prioritise investment options (to deploy first the solutions that bring more value) and analyse their potential synergies.
 Prioritising investments becomes especially important in multi-stage planning, where uncertainties from later stages or years can compromise the adequacy of the planning decisions being made now.